-Academics and specialist nurses from Bournemouth University’s (BU) Faculty of Health and Social Sciences (HSS) and Centre for Excellence in Learning (CEL) worked with Birmingham-based technology company Daden Ltd to develop a virtual reality exercise to teach student nurses how to treat a diabetic emergency.
+Academics and specialist nurses from Bournemouth University’s (BU) Faculty of Health and Social Sciences (HSS) and Centre for Fusion Learning Innovation and Excellence (FLIE) worked with Birmingham-based technology company Daden Ltd to develop a virtual reality exercise to teach student nurses how to treat a diabetic emergency.

 PhD student Heidi Singleton is a nurse by training and is completing a PhD in technology enhanced learning.
 Heidi wanted to work with nursing students in her research because of her background and approached the team of nursing academics at BU.
 Together with diabetes expert Dr Janet James and diabetes specialist nurse Simone Penfold, Heidi focused on developing a patient case study to teach student nurses how to effectively treat a diabetic emergency – hypoglycaemia.